scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Message Authentication Code (MAC)**: In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

-**Path Authorization**: This is the data plane requirement that endpoints can only use paths that were constructed and authorized by ASes in the control plane.
+**Path Authorization**: A requirement for the data plane is that endpoints can only use paths that were constructed and authorized by ASes in the control plane.
 The goal of path authorization is to prevent endpoints from crafting Hop Fields (HFs) themselves, modifying HFs in authorized path segments, or combining HFs of different path segments.

 **Path Control**: The property of a network architecture that gives endpoints the ability to select how their packets travel through the network.
 Path control is stronger than path transparency.

-**Path Segment**: These are derived from Path Segment Construction Beacons (PCBs).
+**Path Segment**: These are derived from Path-Segment Construction Beacons (PCBs).
 A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e. a path between core ASes).
 Up to three path segments can be used to create a forwarding path.

-**Path Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and between different ISDs.
+**Path-Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and between different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
 These PCBs traverse each AS accumulating information, including Hop Fields (HFs) which can subsequently be used for traffic forwarding.

 **Path Transparency**: This is a property of a network architecture that gives endpoints full visibility over the network paths their packets are taking.
 Path transparency is weaker than path control.